RechieKho/rofl/README.md

 Name of objects and key of members *should be in one word*.

 `#` starts an object.
 Indentation means nesting.
 Don't mix tab and spaces.

+`;` starts a comment, any text behind it is ignored.